Discover the best Vienna Instagram spots

 With such a rich history, you’d expect to find plenty of Instagrammable places in Vienna.
 And you’d be spot on right!
 From baroque palaces and churches to gothic cathedrals, the former capital of the Austro-Hungarian empire has it all.

-This blog post lists 15 of the most beautiful photo-worthy spots in Vienna and how to reach them.
-And if you’re interested in spending a few days in Austria’s capital, I’d also recommend reading my travel guide for 4 days in Vienna.
+For this reason, I compiled a list of the most beautiful photo-worthy spots in Vienna and how to reach them.
+And if you’re spending a few days in Austria’s capital, I’d also recommend reading my travel guide for 4 days in Vienna.

 01. Hofburg Imperial Palace